CKRancher/rancher/README.md

       Subject: 'Demo ALERT'
 ```

-We need first to encode this:
+First we need to encode this:

 ```bash
 $  cat alertmanager.yaml | base64 -w0
 ```

-Once we get the encoded output, we need to fill it in the below yaml file which we will apply:
+Once we get the encoded output, we need to fill it in the below yaml file that we will apply:

 ```bash
 cat alertmanager-secret-k8s.yaml